shopapps/has-table-relation/README.md

 Sometimes you just don't have the luxury of properly designed data models. :-(

-NOTE: before usign this package, you could also consider using a `belongsToMany` relationship and create a pivot table between the two tables.
-Make sure if you do that you then seed the pivot table mapping all the records you need.
+#### NOTE: before usign this package, you could also consider using a `belongsToMany` relationship and create a pivot table between the two tables.
+Make sure if you do that you then seed the pivot table mapping all the records you need and also keep them in sync when your code add's removes records.
 I have added a sample migration file at the bottom of this readme that would allow you to do this as per my customer -> numbers example scenario.

 # installation